mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

         UnicodeFuzzing: true
 ```

-`HeaderFuzzing` is a boolean turning header fuzzing on and off.
-The default setting is `false` for off.
-To turn header fuzzing on change this setting to `true`.
+`HeaderFuzzing` is a boolean that turns header fuzzing on and off.
+The default setting is `false`
+for off.
+To turn header fuzzing on, change this setting to `true`:

 ```yaml
     - Name: GeneralFuzzingCheck